International Moving Company License #: FMC 022380N

 • AeroNet: fiber up to 1 Gbps starting around $49.99/month

-Mobile tariff: Prepaid per-minute rates commonly hover around $0.15, varying by provider and plan.
+Mobile: Prepaid per-minute rates commonly hover around $0.15, varying by provider and plan.
+Major U.S. carriers including T-Mobile, AT&T, and Claro operate on the island with coverage comparable to most mainland metros.

 Transportation

-Getting around in Puerto Rico is straightforward.
-In the San Juan metro, Tren Urbano fares are about $1.50 per ride, with a $40 monthly pass option.
-Cyclists can use Bici-Tren to bring bikes on board.
+Most residents in Puerto Rico rely on a personal vehicle.
+Public transit exists but is limited outside the San Juan metro area.
+In the capital, Tren Urbano fares run about $1.50 per ride, with a $40 monthly pass.
+The Bici-Tren option allows cyclists to bring bikes on board.

 1. Bread and Cereal Products